evancz/guide.elm-lang.org/architecture/effects/http.md

   let
     url =
       "https://api.giphy.com/v1/gifs/random?api_key=dc6zaTOxFJmzC&tag=" ++ topic

+    request =
+      Http.get url decodeGifUrl
   in
-    Task.perform FetchFail FetchSucceed (Http.get decodeGifUrl url)
+    Http.send NewGif request

 decodeGifUrl : Json.Decoder String
 decodeGifUrl =
   Json.at ["data", "image_url"] Json.string
 ```

-Okay, so the `getRandomGif` function is not exceptionally crazy.
-We first define the `url` we need to hit to get random gifs.
-Next we have [this `Http.get` function](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#get) which is going to GET some JSON from the `url` we give it.
-The interesting part there is The `decodeGifUrl` argument which describes how to turn JSON into Elm values.
-In our case, we are saying &ldquo;try to get the value at `json.data.image_url` and it should be a string.&rdquo;
+With that added, the "More" button actually goes and fetches a random gif.
+Check it out [here](http://elm-lang.org/examples/http)!
+But how does `getRandomGif` work exactly?

+It starts out simple, we define `url` to be some giphy endpoint for random gifs.
+Next we create an HTTP `request` with [`Http.get`](http://package.elm-lang.org/packages/elm-lang/http/latest/Http#get).
+Finally, we turn it into a command with [`Http.send`](http://package.elm-lang.org/packages/elm-lang/http/latest/Http#send).
+Let’s break those steps down a bit more:

+  - `Http.get : String -> Json.Decoder value -> Http.Request value`

-> **Note:** See [this](http://guide.elm-lang.org/interop/json.html) for more information on JSON decoders.
-It will clarify how it works, but for now, you really just need a high-level understanding.
+  This function takes a URL and a JSON decoder.
+This is our first time seeing a JSON decoder (and we will cover them in depth [later](/interop/json.md)), but for now, you really just need a high-level understanding.
 It turns JSON into Elm.

-The `Task.perform` part is clarifying what to do with the result of this GET:

-  1. The first argument `FetchFail` is for when the GET fails.
-If the server is down or the URL is a 404, we tag the resulting error with `FetchFail` and feed it into our `update` function.
-  2. The second argument `FetchSucceed` is for when the GET succeeds.
-When we get some URL back like `http://example.com/json`, we convert it into  `FetchSucceed "http://example.com/json"` so that it can be fed into our `update` function.

-We will get into the details of how this all works later in this guide, but for now, if you just follow the pattern here, you will be fine using HTTP.

-And now when you click the "More" button, it actually goes and fetches a random gif!
+In our case, we defined `decodeGifUrl` which tries to find a string value at `json.data.image_url`.
+Between the URL and the JSON decoder, we create an `Http.Request`.
+This is similar to a `Random.Generator` like we saw in [the previous example](random.md).
+It does not actually *do* anything.
+It just describes how to make an HTTP request.

+  - `Http.send : (Result Error value -> msg) -> Http.Request value -> Cmd msg`

+  Once we have an HTTP request, we can turn it into a command with `Http.send`.
+This is just like how we used `Random.generate` to create a command with a random generator.
+The first argument is a way to turn the result of the HTTP request into a message for our `update` function.
+In this case, we create a `NewGif` message.

+This has been a very quick introduction, but the key idea is that you must (1) create an HTTP request and (2) turn that into a command so Elm will actually *do* it.
+You can go pretty far using the basic pattern here, and we will be looking into JSON decoders [later on](/interop/json.md), which will let you deal with whatever crazy JSON you run into.

 > **Exercises:** To get more comfortable with this code, try augmenting it with skills we learned in previous sections:
 >
->   - Show a message explaining why the image didn't change when you get a `FetchFail`.
+>   - Show a message explaining why the image didn't change when you get an [`Http.Error`](http://package.elm-lang.org/packages/elm-lang/http/latest/Http#Error).
 >   - Allow the user to modify the `topic` with a text field.
 >   - Allow the user to modify the `topic` with a drop down menu.